queryluke/masseffect-5e-data/data/gmg/creating-new-vehicles.md

 ### Create a concept
 First, you'll want to create a concept for your vehicle.
 What is its main purpose (defense, offense, transport, smuggling, etc)?
-What race(s) are associated with the vehicle?
+What species are associated with the vehicle?
 Is it unique or mass produced?
 What does it look like?
 What size is it?

 If you're looking for inspiration, check out [Euderion's vehicle creations on DeviantArt](https://www.deviantart.com/euderion/gallery/40849119/MASS-EFFECT).